Adaptive Finite Element Approximations for Kohn-Sham Models: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have studied the AFE approximations of Kohn-Sham equations.
+In this paper, we have studied the AFE approximations of Kohn-Sham models.
 We have obtained the convergence and quasi-optimal complexity of the AFE approximations.
-We have also curried out some typical numerical simulations that support our theory.
+We have also curried out some typical numerical simulations that not only support our theory, but also show the robustness and efficiency of the adaptive finite element method in electronic structure calculations.

 In our analysis of convergence rate and complexity of AFE approximations, for convenience, we have assumed that the numerical integration was exact and the nonlinear algebraic eigenvalue problem was exactly solved.
 Indeed, the same conclusion can be expected when the error resulting from the inexact solving of the nonlinear algebraic eigenvalue problem and the error coming from the inexact numerical integration are taken into account.